neeharperi/neeharperi.github.io/_pages/about.md

   - /about.html
 ---

-Towards 3D Perception In-The-Wild
+3D Perception for Robotics
 =====

-I am a fourth year PhD candidate working on [Computer Vision](https://vision.cs.cmu.edu/) at Carnegie Mellon University.
-My current work with the [Center for Autonomous Vehicle Research](https://labs.ri.cmu.edu/argo-ai-center/) focuses on building robust 3D perception algorithms for detection, tracking, forecasting, planning, and simulation.
+I am a fifth year PhD candidate advised by [Deva Ramanan](https://www.cs.cmu.edu/~deva/) at Carnegie Mellon's Robotics Institute.
 I am supported in part by a NSF Graduate Research Fellowship.

-I am advised by [Deva Ramanan](https://www.cs.cmu.edu/~deva/) at the Robotics Institute and frequently collaborate with [Shu Kong](https://aimerykong.github.io/), [James Hays](https://faculty.cc.gatech.edu/~hays/), and [Laura Leal-Taixe](https://research.nvidia.com/labs/dvl/author/laura-leal-taixe/).
-As an undergraduate at the University of Maryland, I was involved in research under the guidance of [Rama Chellappa](https://engineering.jhu.edu/ece/faculty/rama-chellappa/) and [John Dickerson](https://jpdickerson.com).

 <details>
   <summary>Formal Biography</summary>
-  Neehar Peri is a fourth year Robotics Ph.D. candidate at Carnegie Mellon University.
+  Neehar Peri is a fifth year Robotics Ph.D. candidate at Carnegie Mellon University.
 He is broadly interested in computer vision and machine learning, with applications to robot perception and action.
 His work has been published at conferences including CVPR, ICCV, ECCV, NeurIPS, ICLR, ICML and CoRL.
 He graduated from the University of Maryland in 2021 with a Bachelor’s degree in Computer Engineering.
 He was awarded the Sujan Guha Memorial best senior thesis, and was recognized as a Maryland Undergraduate Researcher of the Year.
 His work is supported in part by a NSF Graduate Research Fellowship.
 </details>

 ### Recent News